Back to All Events

 $35 in advance / $40 at the door

 We are offering a limited number of seats for this performance.
-Advanced purchase is recommended.
-Masking is no longer required.
+Advance purchase is recommended.
+Masking is optional.

 “Maria Muldaur channels blues legend Victoria Spivey with sass, soul & no apologies.
 One Hour Mama is a bold, bawdy tribute full of trad-jazz swagger, gritty truth, and timeless storytelling.” –Blues Matters Magazine